-- 4. When fully activated, the Logistics Section includes the following units. - a.
-RESOURCE ORDERING AND PROCUREMENT UNIT: Supplies, orders and tracks incident-related resources.
+- a.
+RESOURCE ORDERING AND PROCUREMENT UNIT: Supplies, orders, and tracks incident-related resources.
 As necessary, works with the Finance/Administration Section to execute emergency contracts for goods and services for SEOC or incident activities the SEOC is supporting. - MUTUAL AID/EMAC UNIT: During an emergency declared by the Governor, this unit may be established to coordinate mutual aid resources from other states via the EMAC.
 Refer to section 8.2 Mutual Aid for additional information on EMAC. - c.
 INTERNAL SUPPORT UNIT: Provides support to SEOC operations such as facility maintenance and sanitation, and provisioning food and water for SEOC workers during extended activations. - d.
-TRANSPORTATION UNIT: Coordinates the transportation of resources and personnel supporting the incident via ground, air and sea. - e.
+TRANSPORTATION UNIT: Coordinates the transportation of resources and personnel supporting the incident via ground, air, and sea. - e.
 COMMUNICATIONS BRANCH: Maintains and ensures operability of SEOC IT and communications equipment.
-As needed, distributes equipment and provides technical support to SERT personnel at the SEOC.
+As needed, distributes equipment, and provides technical support to SERT personnel at the SEOC.